s3rgeym/telegram-cleaner/README.md

 # delete private chats without confirmation
 $ tg-clean -y delete_private_chats

-# delete all your messages of any type
+# delete all your messages of any type in chats except those specified
-$ tg-clean
+$ tg-clean --keep-chats #1234567890,#1234567891,@durovs
 ```

 You can use custom **API_ID** and **API_HASH** ([official apps](https://telegra.ph/telegraph-01-31-6)).
 Add this lines to `~/.bashrc` or `~/.zshrc`: